Here’s how my #YearWithoutAmazon boycott went in 2021.

 Amazon doesn’t sell everything

 I was also surprised that many of the things I did buy weren’t sold by Amazon.
-Though I actually made far fewer purchases in 2021 than normal years (in part due to lockdown at the start of the year, but also just generally buying less things), I spend money more than 41 times.
+Though I actually made far fewer purchases in 2021 than normal years (in part due to lockdown at the start of the year, but also just generally buying fewer things), I spend money more than 41 times.

 But they often weren’t on Amazon.
 Sometimes it was a specific product just not available, such as the Nike trainers and Timberland boots I picked up.
 Other times it was retailers who didn’t sell on Amazon, such as The Body Shop or Gap.

-Amazon tempts to you to buy
+Amazon tempts you to buy

 Yes, all retailers do this, but looking back at previous year’s Amazon orders compared to what I bought elsewhere in 2021, I noticed I would pick up the odd random thing or very cheap thing that I didn’t necessarily need.

 The daily deals and lightning deals are among the worst for this.
 Countdown clocks and limited stock tempt you to buy.
-And you can scroll and scroll and scroll going through these, which isn’t great use of your time either.
+And you can scroll and scroll and scroll going through these, which isn’t a great use of your time either.

 I wasn’t particularly bad at this, but I’d still fall victim from time to time – mostly with cheap Kindle books.
 Every day there are 99p offers, and I’d often pick these up.
-It’s only a quid right?
+It’s only a quid, right?